nicoandresr/NodeJs-Express-TypeScript-MongoDb/README.md

 # NodeJs-Express-TypeScript-MongoDb
-Starter http server with nodejs, express, typescrit and mongodb.
+Starter http server with nodejs, express, typescript and mongodb.